nicksstapleton/blog/_posts/2022-12-22-esv-heirloom-bible-legacy-edition-review.md

 The list price for the Bible is $399, which is no small amount of money.
 No one _needs_ to spend this much on a Bible.
 But, like many things, we invest more in the things we use often and care most about.
 For that amount, Crossway provides a lifetime guarantee for the Bible.

+If I have one criticism of the Bible, it is the four ribbon markers.
+Everything about the Bible feels premium except for these.

 Overall, the ESV Heirloom Bible, Legacy Edition is a beautiful and timeless Bible that you will be excited to open and read.
 Its high-quality construction and elegant design should deliver for decades to come.

 If you are looking for a Bible that is both functional, easy to read, and beautiful, the ESV Heirloom Bible, Legacy Edition might be the one.